wukaihua119/DailyExpenditureRecords/README.md

 * Calculate you total balance and total expense automatically.

 ## Building
-Download the *.c, *h and Makefile.
+Download the *.c, *.h and Makefile.

 To compile DailyAccountProgram.
 <pre><code>$ make Accounts